MikeDombo/BirdID/README.md

         ...
     |    └-- classN

 There are no constraints for the names of the files or folders.
-File extensions can be configures in [`conf.extensions`][7] But note that the code fails with a segmentation fault (on Mac OS X 10.8.5, at least) when the images are PNGs.
+File extensions can be configured in [`conf.extensions`][7] But note that the code fails with a segmentation fault (on Mac OS X 10.8.5, at least) when the images are PNGs.

 Changes from phow_caltech101.py:

 - Added command line argument --sample_seed_arg to set the seed used for generating the random split of training and test images
+- Added command line argument --identifier to set the data set identification tag
+- Added the --prefix command line argument for the prefix to distinguish between versions of a data set
+- Added the --image_dir command line argument to allow the path to the folder containing the images to use to be specified at runtime
+- Added the --num_classes command line argument to allow the number of classes represented in the data set to be specified at runtime
+- Added the --num_train command line argument to allow the number of training images to use from each class to be specified at runtime
+- Added the --num_test command line argument to allow the number of test examples to use from each class to be specified at runtime
+- Added the --dsift_size command line argument to allow the number of features used in the vl_dsift method to be specified at runtime.

+Also added two additional files to the project:

+phow_train.py

+This file does only the training stage of the process, writing out the constructed model for use in classification or validation.
+Uses the birdid_utils module, which contains helper code extracted from phow_birdid.py

+phow_validate.py:

+This file does the same thing as phow_birdid.py, but it works with the birdid_utils module rather than being self-contained.

 Requisite: